andrea-vezzosi/nwkpy/README.md

 As an alternative, you can install Miniconda in your Unix environment.
 Here is the flow:

-## 1.2 Create your conda environment and install nwkpy
+## 1.2 Create a conda environment for nwkpy
 Use the following command to create your own environment
 ```
 conda create --name <env-name>